Related articles & videos:

 A commit message with an issue reference and some implementation text that will be shown in the Work Log

-Will lead to the following Work Log entry:
+Will lead to the following Changelog entry:

 linkPublishing a commit